Principal Consultant & Quality Manager

 all work is carried out to our high standards.

-Roberts is a senior consultant at the Salisbury office with responsibility for
+Roberts is a principal consultant at the Salisbury office with responsibility for

 IT and workload management.
 He has a BEng (Hons) degree in Acoustical

 Engineering from the University of Southampton.
 He joined us in

 2009 after working for Sustainable Acoustics where he gained experience in environmental noise